AppleDash/ponyshots/README.md

 Copy inc/db.example.php to inc/db.php and edit it with your MySQL database credentials.
 Also, you probably want to import schema.sql from this repo.

 Insert a row or two containing usernames and API keys so that you can actually use the service.
+You'll also want to insert a row into the `hosts` table containing the domain name the uploader will be running at.
 How to do so should be self-explanatory.
 The password field in the users table is currently unused.

 I have a rewrite set up to route `https://mydomain.tld/ps/(.*)` to `/ps/index.php?page=$1` in nginx.